AemPi/AemPi/README.md

 ### Hi my Name is Markus -- aka AemPi 👋

-## I'm a Network Engenier and Developer!!
+## I'm a Networkengineer and Developer!!

 - 🌱 I’m currently learning Git and some Code Languages (Powershell, Python, C#)